flarum/docs/docs/install.md

 To find out more about these commands as well as file permissions and ownership on Linux, read [this tutorial](https://www.thegeekdiary.com/understanding-basic-file-permissions-and-ownership-in-linux/).
 If you are setting up Flarum on Windows, you may find the answers to [this Super User question](https://superuser.com/questions/106181/equivalent-of-chmod-to-change-file-permissions-in-windows) useful.

-::: warning Environments may vary
+:::caution Environments may vary

 Your environment may vary from the documentation provided, please consult your web server configuration or web hosting provider for the proper user and group that PHP and the web server operate under.

 :::

-::: danger Never use permission 777
+:::danger Never use permission 777

 You should never set any folder or file to permission level `777`, as this permission level allows anyone to access the content of the folder and file regardless of user or group.